To Music Mountain Homepage

 (Courtesy of Les Adams)

 Above from L-to-R are Russell Hayden, Shirley Patterson (later, Shawn Smith) and Bob Wills of Texas Playboys fame, in a scene from THE VIGILANTES RIDE (Columbia, 1944).
 In the Hayden starrer RIDERS OF THE NORTHWEST MOUNTED (Columbia, 1943), Wills and the Texas Playboys are singing Mounties.
-In addition to Hayden, Wills also did singing duty with Tex Ritter, Ken Curtis and Charles Starrett ... and he also did several musical films on his own.
+In addition to Hayden, Wills also did singing duty with Tex Ritter, Ken Curtis and Charles Starrett ... and he also appeared in several musical films on his own.
 In his film appearances, Wills used either the full Texas Playboys contingent, or a stripped down version.
 Band members included Leon McAuliffe (steel guitar) and Tommy Duncan (vocals).

 The official Bob Wills website is at: http://www.bobwills.com/

-Jim Tipton's Find A Grave website has a photo of the marker for James Robert 'Bob' Wills (1905-1975) at the Memorial Park Cemetery, Tulsa, Oklahoma: http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=1479
+Find A Grave website has a photo of the marker for James Robert 'Bob' Wills (1905-1975) at the Memorial Park Cemetery, Tulsa, Oklahoma: https://www.findagrave.com/memorial/1479/bob-wills

 Bob Wills Filmography